mbr84/salesforce_batch/README.md

 What's Different in Salesforce Batch
 ------------------------------------

 Batch does about what you'd expect, especially if you're familiar with Simple Salesforce.
-The only differences are in the bulk API, and even there things are pretty much the same.
+The only difference is in the bulk API, and even there things are pretty much the same.
 In terms of usage, there is one change.
-When accessing the bulk API, instead of returning a list of results, one dictionary per row, Salesforce Batch returns a list of lists, with each outer list representing the results of you job.
-Each inner list is the results of a batch and - like Simple Salesforce - comprises dictionaries corresponding to the affected rows.
+When accessing the bulk API, instead of returning a list of results, one dictionary for each updated row, Salesforce Batch returns a list of lists - the outer list representing the entire job; the inner lists representing the results of each batch. and.
+As with Simple Salesforce, the inner lists hold dictionaries corresponding to affected rows.
 ```python
 from salesforce_batch import Salesforce
 sf = Salesforce(username=your_name, password=your_pass,